Jerry Rice: College career

 After an August practice experiment, Cooley had Totten call all the plays at the line of scrimmage without a huddle, resulting in even more staggering offensive numbers.
 Rice caught 17 receptions for 199 yards against Southern, 17 receptions for 294 yards, and five receiving touchdowns against Kentucky State, and 15 for 285 yards against Jackson State.
 During the game against Kentucky State, Rice caught twelve passes and scored three touchdowns in a single quarter.
 As a senior in 1984, he surpassed his own Division I-AA records for receiving yards (1,845), and receptions (112); his 27 touchdown receptions in the 1984 season set the NCAA record for every division.
 The 1984 Delta Devils averaged more than 60 points per game.
 Rice was named to the Division I-AA All-American team and finished ninth in Heisman Trophy balloting in 1984.

 In the Blue–Gray Classic all-star game played on Christmas Day, he earned MVP honors after four receptions for 101 yards and a 60-yard touchdown.
 He finished his career with 301 catches for 4,693 yards and 50 touchdowns, (although some sources have his numbers as 310 receptions, 4,856 receiving yards, and 51 touchdowns); his NCAA record for total career touchdown receptions stood until 2006 when New Hampshire wide receiver David Ball recorded his 51st career receiving touchdown.
 Rice's all-division NCAA record for total career receptions stood until 1999 when Scott Pingel of Division III Westminster logged his 302nd career reception.
 By the end of his college career, he had broken 18 NCAA records.
-Rice became a member of the Phi Beta Sigma fraternity at the Delta Phi chapter.
 In 1999, the school renamed its football stadium from Magnolia Stadium to Rice–Totten Stadium in honor of the players.
 Rice was inducted into the College Football Hall of Fame in 2006, and was in the inaugural class of the Black College Football Hall of Fame in 2010.

-During this time, Rice met Jackie Mitchell at an MVS basketball game, while she was still in high school.
-Rice eventually approached her, and they dated casually before Rice met her mother.
+During his college years, Rice became a member of the Phi Beta Sigma fraternity and met his future wife Jackie Mitchell at an MVS basketball game.
+When they first met, Mitchell was a high school student, and they dated casually before Rice met her mother.
 Her mother was initially unhappy about Rice and preferred that Mitchell see another boy that lived in Greenville, Mississippi, but after meeting Rice in person she approved of him.